johanjordaan/severe-weather-events-investigation/README.md

 ##      5      1      8     40      6 424665  11330      1      7
 ```

-The PROPDMG series contains no NA values in passes the data quality criteria.
-The PROPDMGEXP series should only contain K(Thousands), M(Millions) and B(Billions) values.
+The PROPDMGEXP variable should have only contained K(Thousands), M(Millions) and B(Billions) values.
+Since it contained other values this series nedded to be cleaned.

 ####Crop Damage Data Quality